 While liberals and socialists complain about the temporary halt to immigration, [never mind that we have two issues at stake which one is national security and the other pertains to immigration laws], my own experience in living under terrorism should be a wake-up call.

-As a United States Air Force veteran, I was stationed in Germany during the 1980s where terrorism, mostly from Palestinian terrorists, which included the Red Army Faction, the internal radical German terrorist group was always a threat and concern.
+As a United States Air Force veteran, I was stationed in Germany during the 1980s where terrorism, mostly from Palestinian terrorists, which included the Red Army Faction, the internal radical German terrorist group was always a threat and a concern.

 There was never a day that went by when the threat of a terrorist attack could occur and during my time in Germany, it was not unusual to be stopped by the German military at strategically placed road blocks in looking for suspected or suspicious persons that might launch a terrorist attack anywhere in the nation.